stibbons1990/hex/docs/blog/posts/2024-11-03-ubuntu-studio-24-04-on-rapture-gaming-pc-and-more.md

 Upon launching the Arduino IDE, a notification card offers updating installed libraries, which comes in vary handy to update them all.

-??? warning

-    Without the `chmod 4755` command, the IDE refuses to run.
+??? warning "Without the `chmod 4755` command, the IDE refuses to run."

     ``` console
     $ /opt/arduino/arduino-ide